jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 - PEN
 	- caps to brake sensor inputs
 	- resize to pedal box
+	- keyed connector for DEN connector
 - SWEN
 	- dials for torque, regen, and others?
 - DEN
 	- change to chassis
 	- all naming of AMS to BMS
+	- keyed connectors for CEN and PEN connectors
 - CEN
 	- route BMS and IMD to HIP
 		- change 12 pin CEN DT to 18 pin AT